Gaelmare/WaterFlasks/README.md

 ## Status

-Initial 1.18 release!
+Alpha 1.20 release!

 ## Developing

-See pins in the #addons channel in the TFC discord for info
+See pins in the #content-dev channel in the TFC discord for info